dichevk/ChatGPT-clone/Readme.md

-ChatGPT clone using vanillajs and openAPI
+ChatGPT clone using vanilla Js and the OpenAI API